GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1.2/Updates to version 1.2.md

 # Updates to Version 1.2

-Version 1.2 of the Digital Exclusion Risk Index included two main changes:
+Version 1.2 of the Digital Exclusion Risk Index included three main changes:
 1. Adding data for Welsh LSOAs
 2. Adding ward boundary overlays to the map
+3. Changing the calculation and methodology behind the weightings

 ## Adding Welsh data